2025 - Fall

 Flag/s: Independent Inquiry

 The study and practice of 2D digital and traditional animation, including its history, artistic theories, and current digital techniques.
 Hands-on exercises and creative projects include character concept and design, animated figures and walk cycles, lip sync and audio for cartoons, acting and performance for animation, and more.
 Ultimately, students produce and animate their own 2D animated cartoon.
 All skill levels welcome.
 Taught in a state of the art computer animation lab.
-Watch teaser.

-RTF 344M/388F POST-PRODUCTION TECHNIQUES • DAN STUYCK
+RTF 344M/388F POST PRODUCTION TECHNIQUES • DAN STUYCK

 Flag/s: Independent Inquiry